vericite/LMS-API/README.md

 ## Sample Integration Walkthrough

 You should follow along with our Java example project: [Sakai LMS Integration](https://github.com/vericite/contentreview-impl-vericite) or our PHP example project: [Moodle LMS Integration](https://github.com/vericite/moodle-plagiarism_vericite).
 We also suggest plugging in our [VeriCite LMS Swagger Definition](https://github.com/vericite/LMS-API/blob/master/VeriCiteLmsApiV1.json) into the [Swagger Editor](http://editor.swagger.io/#/) to see an interactive display of our API.
+We have also provided a [Postman](https://www.getpostman.com/apps) export for all available endpoints in our API: [VeriCite-LMS_API.postman_collection.json](https://github.com/vericite/LMS-API/blob/master/VeriCite-LMS_API.postman_collection.json)

 ### Step 1: Assignment is Created or Updated: